Duck Soup (1933 film): Plot

-After failing to collect any useful information against Firefly, Chicolini and Pinky are able to infiltrate the government when Chicolini is appointed Secretary of War after Firefly notices him selling peanuts outside his window.
-A short time later, Firefly's secretary, Bob Roland, tells Firefly he suspects Trentino's motives and he advises him to get rid of the thin-skinned Trentino by insulting him.
-Firefly agrees to the plan, but after a series of personal insults exchanged between Firefly and Trentino, the plan backfires when Firefly slaps Trentino instead of being slapped by him.
-As a result, the two countries come to the brink of war.
-Adding to the international friction is the fact that Firefly is also wooing Mrs. Teasdale, and, like Trentino, hoping to get his hands on her late husband's wealth.
+To collect information on Firefly, Chicolini and Pinky pose as peanut vendors and station their food cart outside of Firefly's office.
+Firefly hires Chicolini as Freedonia's Secretary of War.
+A short time later, Firefly's secretary, Bob Roland, warns Firefly of this scheme.
+Roland advises Firefly to insult Trentino, hoping that he will slap Firefly in response; this would give Firefly an excuse to ban Trentino from the country.
+Firefly agrees to the plan, but after a series of personal insults exchanged with Trentino, the plan goes awry when Firefly slaps Trentino instead.
+The incident brings the two countries to the brink of war.
+Meanwhile, Firefly and Trentino both attempt to woo Mrs. Teasdale in the hopes of getting their respective hands on her late husband's wealth.

-Trentino learns from sexy spy Vera Marcal that Freedonia's plans of war are in Mrs. Teasdale's safe and he tells her to assist Chicolini and Pinky in stealing them.
-Chicolini is eventually caught by Firefly and put on trial, during which war is officially declared, and everyone is overcome by war frenzy, breaking into song and dance.
-Chicolini and Pinky join Firefly and Bob Roland in anarchic battle, resulting in general mayhem.
+Trentino learns from Sylvanian spy Vera Marcal that Freedonia's plans of war are in Mrs. Teasdale's possession, and tells Vera to assist Chicolini and Pinky in stealing the plans.
+Chicolini is eventually caught by Firefly and put on trial, during which Firefly again slaps Trentino.
+This causes Trentino to declare war on Freedonia; overcome with excitement, everyone at the trial then begins singing and dancing.
+Chicolini and Pinky join Firefly and Roland in the anarchic battle that follows.